 Tipping is not generally a custom in Australia.
 Most Australians will either round the amount up or simply leave the change.
 In more formal places it is becoming customary to leave about 10% if you feel the service is worthy.

 The official currency is the Australian dollar.
-Australian dollar traveler's cheques can be exchanged at international airport and foreign exchange bureaus and all international credit cards are widely accepted.
-You will be able to access Australian currency from Maestro and Cirrus ATM machines (cash point machines) as long as you have a four-digit pin-code.
+Australian dollar traveler's checks can be exchanged at international airport and foreign exchange bureaus and all international credit cards are widely accepted.
+You will be able to access Australian currency from Maestro and Cirrus ATMs (cash point machines) as long as you have a four-digit pin-code.

 Australian culture is far more diverse than people expect, with the country boasting a rich tapestry of European and Asian influences.
 However, it is the Aboriginal culture that is uniquely Australian.
 In remote communities bear in mind that local people may speak English as a second or third language, may not read or write it at all and don't necessarily use the same verbal and body language as non-indigenous people.
 Always ask before photographing a person or group.
 Reputable tourism operators are sensitive to all these issues and plan their tours so as not to clash with cultural sensitivities.

 Our certified country specialists can advise on any safety concerns you may have.
 For current information, please refer to the State Department website.